 Oh No!
 You just opened your email and there’s a message from your bank.
 There’s a problem with your account.
 Luckily the bank has provided link, so you can fix the issue on line.

-But scammers will use the same technique to steal your private login details for other websites, giving them access to things like your Apple, Google, Amazon, or PayPal accounts – which are often tied your credit card or bank accounts.
+Scammers use this technique to steal private login details, giving them access to things like accounts like Apple, Google, Amazon, Netflix, and PayPal – which are often tied your credit card or bank accounts.

 Common Phishing Characteristics

 Scammers can make phishing emails look very real, but they often lack attention to detail.
 Below, I have highlighted the most common tell-tale signs of a classic phishing email.